BracketSpace/Notification/readme.txt

 == Upgrade Notice ==

 = 8.0.0 =
-Compatibility breaking changes.
+Compatibility breaking changes and security fixes.
 Please make sure to review the changelog before upgrading and adjust your customizations.
 The premium plugins won't work with Notification v8 unless updated.

 = 7.0.0 =